Skip to main content

 To see more articles, click here

-Warwickshire duo Tazeem Ali and Zen Malik document them observing Ramadan whilst simultaneously preparing for the start of the 2025 domestic season.
+Over the course of Ramadan, Warwickshire duo Tazeem Ali and Zen Malik are set to document their journey through the holy month whilst simultaneously preparing for the start of the 2025 domestic season.

 Ramadan is the ninth month of the Islamic calendar which is determined by the cycles of the moon.
-Over the duration of this holy period, devotees fast during the daylight.
-Their first meal of the day takes place after sunset each day.
+Over the duration of this period, devotees fast during daylight, only eating and drinking ahead of sunrise and following sunset each day.

-This period can be challenging for Muslim cricketers, particularly those playing in England and Wales as they are in the midst of preparing for the upcoming domestic season.
+Although a rewarding period for practicing Muslims, it can be challenging, particularly for cricketers in England and Wales as they are in the midst of preparing for the upcoming domestic season.

 View this post on Instagram

 Warwickshire pair of Malik and Ali are two such examples of players who will balance cricket along with the Ramadan fast.
-They also form part of the Bears’ squad which will travel to the United Arab Emirates (UAE) for a pre-season tour before they start their season on April 4 against Sussex in the Rothesay County Championship at Edgbaston.
+They also form part of the Bears’ squad which will travel to the UAE for a pre-season tour before they start their season on April 4 against Sussex in the Rothesay County Championship at Edgbaston.

-Ali is looking forward to spending the Ramadan period in the UAE and following his faith in a predominantly Muslim country.
+Ali is keen to spend the Ramadan period in the UAE and following his faith in a predominantly Muslim country.

 Malik is looking forward to spending the Ramadan period in a foreign land with his fellow Bears teammates Ali and Hamza Shaikh.
 The right-hand batter, however, does understand the challenge they would face of waking up early and training in the heat whilst also maintaining their fast into the evening.